planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 trip, group meditation, a visit to the hot springs, a birthday party, etc. Those who take part clear one Strain from each Attribute.

-This gets even better if *anyone* in the group has a relevant Background, such as when carousing in a city with one of its native sons.
+This gets even better if *anyone* in the group has a relevant FOCUS or Background, such as when carousing in a city with one of its native sons.
 In that case, each participant gets to clear one more Strain from a single chosen Attribute.
 This only applies once even if other Backgrounds could also enhance the outing.

-There is no Roll or Check for this Montage, use it to explore the lighter sides of your characters.
+There is no Check for this Montage, use it to explore the lighter sides of your characters.

 ### Study